nelabdiel/EOComments/README.md

-# EOComments
-Analyzing docket comments and the AI Executive Order
+# Analyzing the AI Executive Order and public comments associated to it on the regulations.gov docket associated to it.